-Complete an online Benefits Calculator to find out all that you are entitled to: www.entitledto.co.uk or contact your local Jobcentre Plus office for benefits advice and ask them to do a full benefits check for you, or for a free independent benefit check contact your local Citizens Advce.
+Complete an online Benefits Calculator to find out all that you are entitled to: www.entitledto.co.uk, contact your local Jobcentre Plus office for benefits advice and ask them to do a full benefits check for you, or for a free independent benefit check contact your local Citizens Advce.

 If you have lost your job the key benefits are Income Support and Job Seekers Allowance.
 You can make a telephone claim on 0800 055 6688.
 You can also claim online.
 You can also claim these benefits if you are laid off in some circumstances.

 If you are in work make sure that you are claiming all your entitlements.

 Universal Credit is a non-means tested benefit for people of working age.
 It replaces the following benefits:

 - Child Tax Credit and Working Tax Credit

 Whether people will be better or worse off under Universal Credit will depend upon their income, housing costs and the make-up of their household but most people with children, single parents and disabled workers will be worse off than they are under the ‘current’ system.

 Now that Universal Credit has been fully rolled-out across the UK, most people can no longer make a new claim for tax credits and have to claim UC instead (renewal claims can continue).

 If you are already in receipt of Tax Credits then your claim should not be affected by Universal Credit until either your circumstances change (for example, you stop work) or the Government transfer you.
 The transfer process is due to start in 2020.